 You can also use your specific social platforms and their privacy settings to adjust your preferences when it comes to pixels and tracking.
 This is the quickest way to do this now as technology limitations across the internet mean it’s very difficult for any retailer to easily provide granular opting out of pixels.
 Although we are working hard on developing this bespoke technology for our customers, and are ahead of other retailers in these efforts, it isn’t here yet.
 But watch this space as we’ll update you as soon as we have it.

 Our email provider Dotdigital also uses a pixel to help us view things like the openings of emails, clicks on emails and other useful information that will allow us to tailor what we send you and when.
-This means we can send you email content that’s tailored to you – for example if you’re only showing us your interested in Vegan products then we can make sure that you see more of that and less of the things you’re not interested in.
+This means we can send you email content that’s tailored to you – for example if you’re only showing us you’re interested in plant based products then we can make sure that you see more of that and less of the things you’re not interested in.
 At present the technology doesn’t exist to enable you to open an email without tracking firing.
-However, we are at the forefront of developing this technology and hope to have it very soon- again we are leading the charge in the sector on this!
-As soon as we release the technology, we will update this page, so please do return here for that update.
-In the meantime if you want to opt out of email tracking, simply opt out of our emails.
+However a recent update from Apple, called Mail Privacy Protection does offer you added help in this area.
+Announced in June of 2021 it blocks email providers pixels automatically.
+To find out how to implement this please visit Apple.
+If you don’t have an Apple device and you want to opt out of email tracking, simply opt out of our emails.
 You can easily do this via the link at the bottom of any email, or in your account section.
-Alternatively, email, call or get us on live chat here
+Alternatively, email, call or get us on live chat.

 We use the following cookies